danzek/annotationis/Operating Systems/Windows/UACVirtualization.md

 **NOTE:** I won't spend much time on this section because this has been covered *ad nauseam* by others in the DFIR community (whereas I've observed very little talk in the community about file system and Registry namespace virtualization).

-Sometimes virtualizing the file system and/or Registry isn't enough to make a legacy application compatible with Vista+. as a result, Microsoft created the Application Compatibility Interface/Toolkit/Engine whereby the Application Compatibility Database (`C:\Windows\AppPatch\sysmain.sdb`) contains how an application or DLL should be "shimmed" with missing components during startup/load time.
+Sometimes virtualizing the file system and/or Registry isn't enough to make a legacy application compatible with Vista+.
+As a result, Microsoft created the Application Compatibility Interface/Toolkit/Engine whereby the Application Compatibility Database (`C:\Windows\AppPatch\sysmain.sdb`) contains how an application or DLL should be "shimmed" with missing components during startup/load time.
 This can be as simple as lying about the OS version or as complex as providing an alternative function being called from a DLL (perhaps because its functionality and/or signature has changed or it has been deprecated).
 According to [Tim Newton,](https://blogs.technet.microsoft.com/askperf/2011/06/17/demystifying-shims-or-using-the-app-compat-toolkit-to-make-your-old-stuff-work-with-your-new-stuff/)

 > The Shim Infrastructure implements a form of Application Programming Interface (API) hooking.
 The Windows API is implemented using a collection of DLLs.
 Each application built for Windows imports these DLLs, and maintains a table of the address of each of these functions in memory.
 Because the address of the Windows functionality is sitting in a table, it is straightforward for the shim engine to replace this address with the address of the shim DLL instead.
 The application is generally unaware that the request is going to a shim DLL instead of to Windows itself, and Windows is unaware that the request is coming from a source other than the application (because the shim DLL is just another DLL inside the application’s process).